 Overview

-Sim's execution engine brings your workflows to life by processing blocks in the correct order, managing data flow, and handling errors gracefully, so you can understand exactly how workflows are executed in Sim.
+Sim's execution engine brings your workflows to life by processing blocks in the correct order, managing data flow, and handling errors gracefully, so you can understand exactly how workflows run in Sim.

-Every workflow execution follows a deterministic path based on your block connections and logic, ensuring predictable and reliable results.
+Every workflow run follows a deterministic path based on your block connections and logic, ensuring predictable and reliable results.

 Documentation Overview